 From an 8x10 Four Room Wall, to the Four Corners of the Earth!

 What is the value of the human soul?
-The value of the soul brought Jesus Christ, the crowned Prince of heaven, to leave the splendor of glory for a stinking manger in Bethlehem filled with the stench of livestock, to be born as the Son of Mary.
+The value of the soul brought Jesus Christ, the crowned Prince of heaven, to leave the splendor of glory for a stinking manger in Bethlehem, filled with the stench of livestock, to be born as the Son of Mary.
 The Seed of Mary punished the prince, the powers, and the principalities of darkness permanently.
 The Lion of the Tribe of Judah crushed the roaring lion.
 You can’t win against a lion when your head is in its mouth.
 Jesus lost His life at Calvary, but He didn’t lose the fight.
-Jesus, from outside of history, entered into history and would have bankrupted heaven for you, the value of your soul.
-He came to seek and save which was lost!
-For the value of your soul, Jesus Christ did not come here with a pretty face and a pretty message, but with a salvation message.
+Jesus, from outside of history, entered into history and would have bankrupted heaven for you—the value of your soul.
+He came to seek and save that which was lost!
+For the value of your soul, Jesus Christ did not come here with a pretty face and a pretty message but with a salvation message.
+Calvary was not a picnic ground; it was a battleground.

 Back to the severity in Gethsemane, the Roman soldiers said, “We seek Jesus of Nazareth!”
 So humble and so meek, Jesus replied, “I am He!”
 Standing next to the portrait of Absolute Power, the armed guards and shielded soldiers fell to the ground, trembling in catastrophic, catatonic fear, powerless and pitiful.
 Why?
 Because no one takes Jesus’ life, He lays down His life.
 Immediately, an apostolic slugfest broke out, and the tribe of twelve began to fight to prevent the Son of God from being apprehended and arrested.

-The value of your soul drove the Lamb to Pilate’s politically correct whipping post and stripped naked.
-They tied the Creator’s hands together, which healed the sick, healed the blind, and atomized the spots of leprosy, then brutally beat Him to a bloody, pulsating pulp and leaving a scourging portrait of pain on His back.
+The value of your soul drove the Lamb to Pilate’s politically correct whipping post and stripped Him naked.
+They tied the Creator’s hands together—hands which healed the sick, healed the blind, and atomized the spots of leprosy—then brutally beat Him to a bloody, pulsating pulp, leaving a scourging portrait of pain on His back.
 The relentless whipping tore into His flesh and tissue from His buttocks up to His shoulders, exposing muscles and even His spine.
 “I offered my back to those who beat me, my cheeks to those who pulled out my beard; I did not hide my face from mocking and spitting” (Isaiah 50:6, NIV).

 They whipped Him thirty-nine times because forty was considered a death sentence.
-With thirty-nine lashes, listen to the bone, steel, and leather Roman cat of nine tails sizzle through the silence of the air.
-Each time the merciless steel lashes the Redeemer’s back, it rips into the layer of the epidermis and grabs the subcutaneous tissue off of His back and bone.
-The blood begins to run down His back into a dozen streams, making an audible voice, “By His stripes, I am healed,” and then the blood drips onto the sacred concrete of the sacred city, like water dripping from a leaking faucet.
+With thirty-nine lashes, listen to the bone, steel, and leather Roman cat-o’-nine-tails sizzle through the silence of the air.
+Each time the merciless steel lashes the Redeemer’s back, it rips into the layer of the epidermis and grabs the subcutaneous tissue off His back and bone.
+The blood begins to run down His back into a dozen streams, making an audible voice: “By His stripes, I am healed.”
+Then the blood drips onto the sacred concrete of the sacred city, like water dripping from a leaking faucet.

 The value of your soul allowed Herod’s men-of-war to rip off His seamless robe and mock Him with a purple robe.
 Artists depict Jesus on the cross in a loincloth; the Bible depicts Jesus on the cross naked.
 His only wardrobe was the faucet of blood on His skin.
 “Dogs surround me, a pack of villains encircles me; they pierce my hands and my feet.
 All my bones are on display; people stare and gloat over me.
 They divide my clothes among them and cast lots for my garment” (Psalm 22:16–18, NIV).
 While the crude crucifixion was an execution, it was also a humiliation by making the condemned as vulnerable as possible.

-In merciless mockery and unmatched cruelty, the soldiers began to beat, punch, and slap the mouth that would breathe life into a handful of dirt, and it would become a living soul.
-Then they spit on Him and crowned Him with thorns of humiliation, saying, “Hail, King of the Jews!”
+In merciless mockery and unmatched cruelty, the soldiers began to beat, punch, and slap the mouth that would breathe life into a handful of dirt until it became a living soul.
+Then they spat on Him and crowned Him with thorns of humiliation, saying, “Hail, King of the Jews!”
 The woven thorns were about two inches long and as sharp as steel-stained ice picks.
 His hair began to be matted with blood, and strands began to fall out due to the severe trauma.
 The thorns reached down into His skull, and parts of His scalp were exposed.
 Beyond any recognition, His face was infused with coagulating blood and the spittle of Rome. “…his appearance was so disfigured beyond that of any human being and his form marred beyond human likeness…” (Isaiah 52:14, NIV).

-The Roman flogging was child’s play compared to what was about to happen next, the crucifixion.
-Go back to Pilate’s court, where Jesus was on trial for His life with cold-heartedness like men dragging an ox to be slaughtered; they dragged Jesus Christ with sacrilegious hands from the place of prayer to the place of pain.
+The Roman flogging was child’s play compared to what was about to happen next: the crucifixion.
+Go back to Pilate’s court, where Jesus was on trial for His life.
+With cold-heartedness, like men dragging an ox to be slaughtered, they dragged Jesus Christ with sacrilegious hands from the place of prayer to the place of pain.
 After visiting Pilate several times, Jesus was sentenced to death by crucifixion.
 The crowd could vote to set either Jesus or Barabbas free.
-The crowd chose Barabbas because they loved the lie and voted to kill Jesus because they hated the truth, just like today.
+The crowd chose Barabbas because they loved the lie and voted to kill Jesus because they hated the truth—just like today.
+The recognized mainline religious leaders led the crucifixion parade.

-From Gethsemane to Calvary, the value of your soul compelled Jesus Christ to carry the rugged cross on His blood-soaked open back through the cobblestone streets of Jerusalem to the crest of Calvary.
-From Pilate’s Palace to Calvary was the distance longer than six football fields.
+From Gethsemane to Calvary, the value of your soul compelled Jesus Christ to carry the rugged cross on His blood-soaked, open back through the cobblestone streets of Jerusalem to the crest of Calvary.
+From Pilate’s Palace to Calvary, the distance was longer than six football fields.
 From Pilate’s post to the cross post, people would collapse because of the trauma and loss of blood.
-Jesus was believed to have collapsed while carrying the cross and possibly multiple times because Simon of Cyrene was compelled by the Romans, the devil’s demonic army, to carry the cross of Christ.
+Jesus was believed to have collapsed while carrying the cross—possibly multiple times—because Simon of Cyrene was compelled by the Romans, the devil’s demonic army, to carry the cross of Christ.

 The daughters of Zion were watching from the sidelines, crying and screaming.
 Jesus said, “Daughters, don’t weep for Me.
 Weep for yourselves and your children!”
-Jesus could see through the lens of time, and He knew in about three decades, the Romans would surround Jerusalem and murder millions.
-He knew that under Titus, thousands of Jews would be captured and hauled off to Rome to construct the Colosseum, the amusement park of Jewish and Christian butchery, and would birth the Diaspora.
+Jesus could see through the lens of time, and He knew that in about three decades the Romans would surround Jerusalem and murder millions.
+He knew that under Titus, thousands of Jews would be captured and hauled off to Rome to construct the Colosseum—the amusement park of Jewish and Christian butchery—which would birth the Diaspora.

-Jesus could see the Crusades, where the Jews would be slaughtered by the Crusaders who carried a sword in one hand and a cross in the other hand, the army of the Roman Catholic Church.
+Jesus could see the Crusades, where the Jews would be slaughtered by the Crusaders, who carried a sword in one hand and a cross in the other—the army of the Roman Catholic Church.
 Before the Crusaders would leave Europe, they would confess their sins before they would commit the sin of Jewish torture and antisemitism.
-The Roman Catholic mob that abused the Jews was no different than the Islamic fascists: convert or die, the same ideology.
+The Roman Catholic mob that abused the Jews was no different from the Islamic fascists: convert or die—the same ideology.
 The Crusaders, the Roman Catholic army, would set synagogues on fire, chanting, “Christ we adore thee!”
+If they could, they would probably put a pistol to your head and shove rosary beads down your throat.

 Once Jesus was locked to the cross, the Romans lifted the cross and slammed it into the bowels of the earth.
-Suspended between heaven and earth, Jesus could not breathe; there was no asthmatic inhaler.
-While suffocating and possibly defecating on that cross, Jesus had to lift Himself every time that He needed to breathe and speak using any muscle remaining.
+Suspended between heaven and earth, Jesus could not breathe—there was no asthmatic inhaler.
+While suffocating, and possibly defecating, on that cross, Jesus had to lift Himself every time He needed to breathe or speak, using any muscle remaining.
 He was able to suck air in, but He could not exhale until the buildup of carbon dioxide in His lungs and bloodstream stimulated His breathing to relieve the cramps.

-Fulfilling Psalm 69:21, Jesus said, “I am thirsty!”; the Creator created every stream, river, lake, and ocean, yet He said, “I thirst!”
-His bodily fluid hydration was lost through His sweat, breath, and blood and the immense physical trauma.
+Fulfilling Psalm 69:21, Jesus said, “I am thirsty!”
+The Creator created every stream, river, lake, and ocean, yet He said, “I thirst!”
+His bodily fluid hydration was lost through His sweat, breath, blood, and immense physical trauma.
 His lips were dry; there was no ChapStick or Vaseline.
-His gastrointestinal tract had lost all its ability to process anything (think of battery acid in your stomach, a piranha of ulcers eating at your stomach lining), and his kidneys were struggling to function due to dehydration.
+His gastrointestinal tract had lost all its ability to process anything—think of battery acid in your stomach, a piranha of ulcers eating at your stomach lining—and His kidneys were struggling to function due to dehydration.

 Expressing His thirst, the soldiers offered Him vinegar on a sponge.
 Imagine drinking apple cider vinegar as your last drink before you die.
 His unquenchable thirst increased, burning His crinkled lips and parched throat.
 He asked for water, just like the rich man in Luke 16, and couldn’t even get that.
 The Son of God needed water just as much as someone in hell needed water.

-Jesus’ suffering was not just physical but deeply emotional and spiritual.
+Jesus’ suffering was not just physical, but deeply emotional and spiritual.
 All through His agony and torture, Jesus had full control of His mind.
 He had to push against the nails even to speak, and the nails dug into the rugged wood.
-He forced Himself to lift His blood-soaked face to the stars, saying, praying, “Father, forgive them, for they do not know what they do,” a prayer that shook from Calvary to the Roman Empire and eventually echoed throughout the whole New Testament.
+He forced Himself to lift His blood-soaked face to the stars, saying—praying—“Father, forgive them, for they do not know what they do.”
+This prayer shook from Calvary to the Roman Empire and eventually echoed throughout the whole New Testament.
 He forgave them while they were in the act of murdering Him.
 When you know all, you can forgive all!
 Even after every lash, slap, and spit, He ruled the Roman Empire with mercy.

 If the devil is working tirelessly to steal your soul, and the Lamb of God died to save your soul, there is nothing in the world that is more important than your eternal soul.
 “Consider how precious a soul must be when both God and the devil are after it” (Charles Spurgeon).